Catherynne M. Valente Quote

 About Catherynne M. Valente

 Catherynne Morgan Valente (born May 5, 1979) is an American fiction writer, poet, and literary critic.
-For her speculative fiction novels she has won the annual James Tiptree, Andre Norton, and Mythopoeic Fantasy awards.
-Her short fiction has appeared in Clarkesworld Magazine, the anthologies Salon Fantastique and Paper Cities, along with numerous "Year's Best" volumes.
-Her critical work has appeared in the International Journal of the Humanities as well as in numerous essay collections.
+For her speculative fiction novels she has won the annual James Tiptree, Jr. Award, Andre Norton Award, and Mythopoeic Award.
+Her short fiction has appeared in Clarkesworld Magazine, the anthologies Salon Fantastique and Paper Cities, and numerous "Year's Best" volumes.
+Her critical work has appeared in the International Journal of the Humanities as well as other essay collections.